Chimmuanya/alx-low_level_programming/0x08-recursion/README.md

 if n is lower than 0, the function should return -1 to indicate an error Factorial of 0 is 1

+5. Write a function that returns the value of x raised to the power of y.

+if y is lower than 0, the function should return -1